Mechanism of self-organization in point vortex system: Introduction

-To understand a relaxation process toward these thermal equilibrium states, it is necessary to develop a kinetic theory.
+To understand the relaxation process toward such thermal equilibrium states, it is necessary to develop a kinetic theory.
 A kinetic equation with a collisional effect describes how a system relaxes to an equilibrium state.
-The kinetic theory of the point vortex system has attracted a lot of attention.
+Kinetic theory of the point vortex system has attracted a lot of attention.
 A general kinetic equation for the point vortex system has been obtained by Chavanis with several methods including projection operator, the BBGKY hierarchy and the Klimontovich formalism \cite{Chavanis2001,Chavanis2008}.
-The kinetic equations have a Fokker-Planck type collision term that consists of a diffusion term and a drift term.
+The kinetic equations have a Fokker-Planck type collision term that is composed of a diffusion term and a drift term.
 The drift term was first evidenced in \citeasnoun{Robert1992} and \citeasnoun{Chavanis1998}.
-A kinetic theory for multi-species point vortex system was discussed by \citeasnoun{DubinONeil1988} and \citeasnoun{Dubin2003} in the context of magnetized plasmas starting from the Klimontovich formalism. \citeasnoun{Chavanis2007} discussed the axisymmetric case with the Fokker-Planck type collision term.
+A kinetic theory for multi-species point vortex system was discussed by \citeasnoun{DubinONeil1988} and \citeasnoun{Dubin2003} in the context of magnetized plasmas with the Klimontovich formalism. \citeasnoun{Chavanis2007} discussed the axisymmetric case with the Fokker-Planck type collision term.
 The result has an issue that a relaxation process stops before the system reaches a Boltzmann-type thermal equilibrium state, if a profile of an angular velocity is a monotonic decay function.

-In the previous paper \cite{Yatsuyanagi2015}, we have derived a kinetic equation having a Fokker-Planck type collision term for a single-species point vortex system with a weak mean flow, which is a complementary case to the previous many works by Chavanis with a strong mean flow (see \citeasnoun{Chavanis2010} and references therein).
-The phrase ``weak mean flow" means that the number of the point vortices has a certain upper limit as is required for an approximation that a mean trajectory is linear in the microscopic time scale.
-The kinetic equation can describe a relaxation process of a non-axisymmetric system and it ensures the system relaxes to a Boltzmann thermal equilibrium state (H theorem).
-Also, the collision term conserves the mean field energy.
+In the previous paper \cite{Yatsuyanagi2015}, we have derived a kinetic equation having a Fokker-Planck type collision term for a single-species point vortex system with a weak mean flow.
+We have paid a special attention to treat a weak mean flow case correctly, which is a complementary case to many works by \citeasnoun{Chavanis1998}, \citeasnoun{Chavanis2001}, \citeasnoun{Chavanis2008}, \citeasnoun{DubinONeil1988} and \citeasnoun{Dubin2003}.
+The phrase ``weak mean flow" means that the number of the point vortices $N$ has a lower and an upper limits,